-Alexandra Pastollnigg, Fair Voyage founder, interviewed Ivan Braun, the Founder of Kilimanjaro Search & Rescue (KSAR), in November 2019.
-KSAR is the leading helicopter evacuation service and high-altitude clinic for Mount Kilimanjaro.
-As such, Ivan Braun knows more about evacuations, altitude sickness and safety on Mount Kilimanjaro than anyone else.
+Alexandra Pastollnigg, Fair Voyage founder, interviewed Ivan Braun, the Founder of former Kilimanjaro Search & Rescue (KSAR), in November 2019.
+KSAR was the leading helicopter evacuation service and high-altitude clinic for Mount Kilimanjaro at the time, until it ceased operations early 2020.
+As Founder of KSAR, Ivan Braun knew more about evacuations, altitude sickness and safety on Mount Kilimanjaro than anyone else.

 When thinking about the tallest mountain of the African continent, one of the first questions that often comes up is about safety.
 If you are planning to climb Kilimanjaro, follow Ivan Brauns’ important and possibly life-saving guidelines to have a safe and delightful experience.